 - Support for logs beyond QAUDJRN; critical CPF messages from the operating system and logs from Apache web server.

-- When putting software on any production IBM i system, you need to be confident that it will work on a mission-critical production system—companies want a solution that has been programmed by someone with years of experience on the platform.
+- When putting software on any production IBM i system, you need to be confident that it will work on a mission-critical production system—companies want a solution that has been programmed by someone with expertise on the platform.

 - Dedicated support from a technical team with mastery of IBM i issues and implementation support from engineers that understand the platform.